big-data-and-economics/big-data-class-materials/README.md

 1. Major health issues
 2. Major family emergencies

-Please flag either with Bates Reach and email me with the subject "[ECON 368] _subject here_", so I can be aware of the situation.
+Please flag with Bates Reach and email me with the subject "[ECON 368] _subject here_", so I can be aware of the situation.
 Together we'll figure out an appropriate extension.

+#### Group assignments

+If you are asking for an extension on a group assignment include all group partners on the email.
+Do not email me individually and ask for an extension on behalf of your group.
+This practice will ensure that all group members are aware of the request.

 # FAQ